-Non-compliances
+Nature of non-compliances

-In 2017, there were 223 non-compliances identified through either inspections or investigations.
-For perspective, these 223 non compliances represent a non-compliance rate of just 1.0% given that as many as 21,682 regulatory requirements were reviewed at the time of either inspection or investigation.
-The nature of the non-compliances ranged across approximately 20 different themes of compliance issues, and the table below provides further details regarding the type and frequency of the compliance issues.
-The top three recurring compliance issues, representing 40.3% of the total number of non-compliances, were largely administrative (i.e., developing written food safety and sanitation plans, maintaining records associated with these plans) in nature, and not necessarily surprising given that these plans (and associated record keeping) were new requirements under the FSA.
+In 2019, there were 410 non-compliances identified through either inspections or investigations.
+For perspective, these 410 non-compliances represent an overall compliance rate of 98.3% (identical to the 98.3% rate in 2018) given that as many as 24,482 regulatory requirements were reviewed at the time of either inspection or investigation.
+The nature of the non-compliances ranged across approximately 26 different themes of compliance issues, and the following table provides further details regarding the type and frequency of the compliance issues.
+The top three recurring compliance issues, representing 45% of the total number of non-compliances, were largely administrative (i.e., written food safety plans, maintaining records and submitting reports to the ministry) in nature, and not necessarily surprising given that the requirement for these plans, and associated record-keeping, remain relatively new under the FSA.